regimental12/CI224-Sem2/ProjectBrief.md

   - Lord of pointers
 - Richard Hankins
   - Commander in chief of Null Terminators
-  - Master of the Multiple Inheritence
+  - Master of the Multiple Inheritance

 ##Features we'd like to implement